The Importance of Early Years Education: Nurturing Little Humans thumbnail

 • Documentation of children’s thoughts and ideas

-• The environment as the "third teacher"
+• The environment as a "third teacher"

 • Partnerships between parents, educators and the community